letmein-vr/STALKER2-UEVR/README.md

 ## **⚠️ IMPORTANT ⚠️**

 S.T.A.L.K.E.R.
+2: Heart of Chornobyl STEAM VERSION 1.9 OR LATER REQUIRED FOR HANDS ONLY VERSION!

-2: Heart of Chornobyl STEAM VERSION 1.6 REQUIRED!
+S.T.A.L.K.E.R.
+2: Heart of Chornobyl STEAM VERSION 1.6 REQUIRED FOR IK VERSION!
 UEVR will crash on any later version of the game!

-LATEST UEVR NIGHTLY REQUIRED!
+LATEST UEVR NIGHTLY 1133 REQUIRED!

 ### **Credits**
-Thanks and credits to: Mutar, jbusfield, gwizdek, Holydh and Pande4360
+Thanks and credits to: Mutar, jbusfield, gwizdek, Holydh and Pande4360 as well as Praydog of course.

 ---